-Thee from report divine and heard thy name.
-Did he not tremble for his lovely frame, This glorious canopy of light and blue?
-Yet 'neath a curtain of translucent dew, Bathed in the rays of the great setting flame, Hesperus with the host of heaven came, And lo! creation widened in man's view.
+Thee from report divine and heard thy name, Did he not tremble for his lovely frame, This glorious canopy of light and blue?
+Yet neath a curtain of translucent dew, Bathed in the rays of the great setting flame, Hesperus with the host of heaven came, And lo! creation widened in man's view.
 Who could have thought such darkness lay concealed

-Within thy beams, O sun! or who could find, Whilst fly, and leaf, and insect stood reveal-
+Within thy beams, O sun! or who could find, Whilst fly, and leaf, and insectstood revealed.

-That to such countless orbs thou mad'st us blind
+The such countless orbs thou mad'st us